KishoTh18/AirticketBook/README.md

 ### 3. Configure the Database

 - Open your web browser and go to [PHPMyAdmin](http://localhost/phpmyadmin).
-- Create a new database named `airticketdb`.
+- Create a new database named `ofbms.db`.
-- Import the `airticketdb.sql` file located inside the `SQL file` folder of the extracted contents.
+- Import the `ofbms.db.sql` file located inside the `SQL file` folder of the extracted contents.

 ### 4. Run the Application